Skip to content

 We were lucky enough to be invited to Squerryes Court by Claire and Henry Warde, whose family have lived on the estate since 1731.
 The house itself is sensational, historic, elegant, and instantly recognisable to anyone who watched Bridgerton, which naturally caused a certain amount of excitement from our team.

-After a tour of the estate, we sat down with Tom Surgey, Patience & Trade Lead, broadcaster, wine communicator, and a very good person to have talking you through wines like these.
-He guided us through the full Squerryes range, the philosophy behind the wines, and the thinking that runs through the estate.
-Alongside the tasting came personal stories from Henry Warde himself, whose passion for the project is impossible not to feel when you’re there.
+After a tour of the estate, we sat down with Tom Surgey, Patience & Trade Lead, broadcaster and wine communicator.
+He expertly guided us through the full Squerryes range, bringing the wines, the philosophy behind them, and the wider thinking behind the estate to life along the way.
+Alongside the tasting came personal stories from Henry Warde himself, whose passion for the project is impossible not to feel once you’re there.

 And then came the grand finale: Patience.
 But more on that in a moment.